Robbing the Scholastic Peter to Pay for the Incarcerated Paul: The Show-Me State Showing Its Mulishness (6)

 By Jon Marc Taylor, Ph.D.

 Missouri needs to immediately parole one-quarter of its prisoners, with another 20 percent over a three-year period.
-The lancing of the correctional carbuncle, even with the increased investing into transitional support and community supervision services, will shave over $200 million from the prison budget.
-Thus, in turn allowing such reinvestment in higher education from which it has been diverted from in the first place.
+The lancing of the correctional carbuncle, even with the increased investment into transitional support and community supervision services, will shave over $200 million from the prison budget.
+This, in turn, allows such reinvestment in higher education from which it has been diverted in the first place.

 Third: Missouri needs to institute a prison building moratorium.
-With yet another opportunity-cost of $110 million and then even more having been cut from the state’s mental health care budget since 1999, resulting in jails and prisons becoming the second largest inpatient mental health warehouses in Show-Me-Land, liberal compassion and conservative fiscal sense dictates that no more prisons should be built in Missouri.
-State resources for community care and development of her citizens needs to be invested elsewhere than in razor wire and death-fenced compounds.
+With yet another opportunity cost of $110 million and then, even more, having been cut from the state’s mental health care budget since 1999, resulting in jails and prisons becoming the second largest inpatient mental health warehouses in Show-Me-Land, liberal compassion, and conservative fiscal sense dictates that no more prisons should be built in Missouri.
+State resources for community care and the development of her citizens need to be invested elsewhere than in razor wire and death-fenced compounds.

 Prison space is an expensive criminal justice resource and should not be used to incarcerate more than 70,000 Missourians.
 This will require the redrafting of sentencing and parole policies, as well as increased transition and reintegration programming support.
 To keep from simply refilling cell space (i.e., once you build it, they will find ways to fill it) and in turn expanding the circumstantial need for even more prisons, mandatory minimums need to be abolished.
 Existing long-term sentences, without 85 percent served before parole eligibility requirements, are more than sufficient to protect the community and express societal deterrence.
 The throttling of personal reformation and restricting government’s future options only stimulates the parasitic growth of the prison-industrial complex.